-Metals Fabrication and Welding Technology provides the student a working knowledge of the various tools, equipment and modern techniques used in the metals fabrication, mechanical installation and welding industries.
-The proper application of various layout, fabrication and assembly techniques for specific designs in sheet metal, plate, structural metals and pipe will be stressed.
-Students will design, estimate, fabricate and install projects relative to air handling systems, structural and miscellaneous fabricated systems.
-Proper and safe work habits must be developed due to the nature of the equipment necessary to be successful in the industry.
+The Metals Fabrication and Welding Technology program provides students with a working knowledge of the various tools, equipment and modern techniques used in the metals fabrication, mechanical installation and welding industries.
+The proper application of various layout, fabrication and assembly techniques for specific designs in sheet metal, plate, structural metals

 - H.V.A.C.
 Sheetmetal Duct Systems Fabrication and Installation

 - Plate Layout/Fitter for Industrial Fabrication